linode/manager/docs/development-guide/04-component-library.md

 #### Best Practices
 Our stories are in the process of being updated to the latest Storybook 7.0 format.
 We currently use MDX both for documentation and for defining stories in the same `.stories.mdx` file.
-However, Storybook has deprecated this functionality and we plan to remove it in a future version of Storybook.
+However, Storybook has deprecated this functionality and they plan to remove it in a future version of Storybook.

 As we begin to move away from the MDX format, please refer to Storybook's  [documentation](https://storybook.js.org/docs/react/writing-docs/introduction) for how to write stories in the CSF format.